 Looking to watch Formula 1 racing online?
-You’ve got a few ways to do it, but with the 73rd World Championship well underway and the Miami Grand Prix coming up this Sunday, now’s the time to find a streaming service that will let you stream F1 racing.
-There are 22 Formula 1 Grands Prix happening during the 2022 F1 racing season, which kicked off on March 20 with the Bahrain GP.
-Whether you’re planning to watch F1 live streams on your smart TV or streaming stick or you want to be able to catch all the action on your mobile device when you’re on the go, we’ve got everything you need to know right here.
-Read on to learn how you can watch Formula 1 live streams online, how much it will cost you, and what you can look forward to seeing during the 73rd F1 World Championship.
+You’ve got a few streaming options, and with the 74th World Championship officially underway, now’s the time to find a service that will let you watch the Italian Grand Prix and the rest of the F1 races for the 2023 season, now the mid-season break is over.
+Whether you’re planning to watch the action unfold on a smart TV or streaming stick or you want to be able to catch every lap on your laptop or mobile device when you’re on the go, we’ve got everything you need to know right here.
+Read on to learn how to watch Formula 1 online, how much it will cost you, and whether there’s a free F1 live stream (spoiler: there is, but there’s a catch).
+We’ve also got a full Grand Prix schedule, so you can see what you can look forward to during the 74th F1 World Championship.

-That channel lineup includes ESPN, meaning that Hulu with Live TV is a great way to watch F1 live streams for all of the 2022 Grands Prix.
-This also means that you get to enjoy live sports like NCAA and NBA basketball, NHL hockey, NFL football, English Premier League soccer, and much more.
-Other live channels include ABC, CBS, FOX, NBC, and CNN, which gives you plenty of other live content, from news and entertainment to events like the Academy Awards.
+That channel lineup includes ESPN, meaning that Hulu with Live TV is a great way to watch F1 live streams for all of the Grands Prix.
+This also means you can enjoy live sports like NCAA and NBA basketball, NHL hockey, NFL football, English Premier League soccer, and much more.
+Other live channels include ABC, CBS, FOX, NBC, and CNN, which gives you plenty of additional live content, from news and entertainment to events like the Academy Awards.

 But what really sets Hulu with Live TV apart from the other streaming packages we’re going to mention is that it comes bundled with Disney+ and ESPN+.
 This is a recent development; previously, you could sign up for Hulu with Live TV for $65 and then add Disney+ and ESPN+ for an extra charge.
-Now, Hulu with Live TV costs $70 per month, but since it includes Disney+ and ESPN+, you’re basically getting both of those services — a combined $15 value — for only $5 per month.
+Now, Hulu with Live TV costs $70 per month, but since it includes Disney+ and ESPN+, you’re basically getting both of those services for only $5 per month.
 We feel that this is more than worth it considering how much content you get.

 Disney+ gives you access to a large and growing catalog of movies and original series, from Disney and Pixar productions to everything under the Marvel and Star Wars umbrellas (since these IPs are now owned by Disney).
 That alone gives you a ton of entertainment to enjoy.
 You can stream classic and new movies on Disney+ as well as exclusive shows on Disney+ like The Mandalorian and The Book of Boba Fett, plus Marvel content like The Avengers films.

 ESPN+ rounds out the deal and is a must-have for sports lovers and especially fans of MMA, as it’s the best way to stream UFC fights and the only way to watch live UFC pay-per-view events.
 Combined with all the other sports content you get with Hulu’s Live TV channels, ESPN+ gives sports fans pretty much everything they could want from a streaming bundle.
-Your Hulu with Live TV subscription lets you watch on an unlimited number of screens simultaneously and gives you cloud DVR so you can download your favorites and watch them offline when you need to.
+Your Hulu with Live TV subscription lets you watch on two screens simultaneously and gives you cloud DVR so you can download live programming and watch it offline when needed.
 HBO, Cinemax, Showtime, and Starz are also available as premium add-ons.

 Sling Blue also costs $35 per month, but includes 42 channels and allows for three simultaneous users.
 The Blue tier doesn’t have ESPN, however.
-But if you combine it with the Orange plan, then you’ll get a combined 50 channels including three ESPN channels.
-The Sling Orange & Blue plan is a great all-in-one package, and you can get that for $50 per month (only $15 more than the Orange or Blue plans by themselves).
-That’s still a great value if you want a more streamlined TV streaming package, and one that allows you to watch F1 live streams online.
+But if you combine it with the Orange plan, then you’ll get more than 40 channels including three ESPN channels.
+The Sling Orange & Blue plan is a great all-in-one package, and you can get that for $55 per month (only $15 more than the Orange or Blue plans by themselves).
+That’s still a good value if you want a more streamlined TV streaming package and one that allows you to watch F1 live streams online.

 A handful of channels that come with all three Sling plans include AMC, CNN, Cartoon Network, Comedy Central, The Food Network, HGTV, TNT, and The History Channel.
 Note that if you opt for the Orange package, you’ll get ESPN but will be missing out on other sports channels including NBC, the NFL Network, and Fox Sports, as well as other channels like TLC, USA, Syfy, MSNBC, and National Geographic.
 For our money, it’s worth upgrading to Sling Orange + Blue.
 That also allows you to have three device streams going simultaneously, whereas the basic Orange plan only allows for one viewer at a time.

-It’s worth noting that, as of now, HBO and Cinemax are not available as a premium add-on with Sling, although Starz, Showtime, and some others are.
+It’s worth noting that, as of now, HBO and Cinemax are not available as premium add-ons with Sling, although Starz, Showtime, and some others are.
 This might change in the future.
-After signing up, you can install Sling on most popular smart TVs, streaming sticks, mobile devices, and Xbox gaming consoles (PlayStation is not currently supported, unfortunately).
+After signing up, you can install Sling on most popular smart TVs, streaming sticks, mobile devices, and Xbox Series X/S gaming consoles (PlayStation is not currently supported, unfortunately).
 You can also watch F1 live streams using Sling TV right in your computer’s web browser — no app required.

 Live channels that you get with YouTube TV include ESPN, AMC, The Food Network, TNT, CNN, NBC, FOX, Comedy Central, and many more — and with ESPN, YouTube TV lets you follow all the intense high-speed action of F1 live streams as they happen.
 If you like other sports, then dedicated networks for NFL, NBA, and MLB games are there for you to enjoy, too.
 You can also add premium channels like HBO, Cinemax, Showtime, and Starz to your plan at extra cost if you want.
 Ultra HD 4K streaming capability is available as another premium add-on as well.